How to run cheap Kubernetes cluster on AWS? pt1

 To override it and schedule stuff on k8s master we have two options:

-kubectl taint node node-role.kubernetes.io/master:NoSchedule-
+kubectl taint node node-role.kubernetes.io/master:NoSchedule-- adding toleration to

 ---